seichinishikawa/seichinishikawa/README.md

 any doubles feel free to int lmao

 NOTE: I DONT THINK MY STRAWPAGE GIMMICKS ARE GOING THROUGH.
-DONT LEAVE ANY THROUGH STRAWPAGE AT LEAST. u can send em in my discord dms or smth if u want
+DONT LEAVE ANY THROUGH STRAWPAGE AT LEAST. u can send em in my discord dms or smth if u want--

 I THINK it got fixed cheers in joy BUT IM NOT 100% sure yet

 ojima takeshi strawpage is a wip